 - Update windows and doors – Install watertight windows and doors to protect against water leaks.
 Clean and repaint older wood windows and doors.
 Seal any cracks that you see.
 Older windows should be re-glazed.

-- Replace your old pipes – If you live in an older house, call a plumber who can check on the condition of your water pipes.
+- Replace your old pipes – If you live in an older house, call a professional who can check on the condition of your water pipes.
 If your home uses PVC pipes, they need to be replaced every 25 to 40 years.

 - Check your roof regularly – Watch for worn or missing shingles and replace them before the next rainfall.